The London Pass is the single tourist pass which allows entrance avoiding queues to more than 50 famous tourist attractions in London.

 In addition the optional Travelcard allows unlimited travel on the Underground, buses and city trains in all London, zones from 1 to 6.

-It is available for lengths of 1, 2, 3 or 6 days.
+It is available for lengths of one, two, three or six days.

 In this article we have a look at the main features of the tourist pass of London, such as: attractions included, interactive map of attractions, how the pass works, prices and when it is convenient.